Nothing ruins your resin crafts faster than finding a bubble in your cured epoxy.

 2. Cast resin in a warm room.

-I realize that certain times of the year it can be difficult and expensive to run a heater all the time, but resin likes an ambient room temperature of 70 to 75 degrees Fahrenheit for curing.
-If it is a little impractical to heat your whole house or apartment, try heating a smaller space such as a bathroom or closet.
-Use something like a space heater to generate enough warmth so that the area stays warm during the entire curing time.
+Resin needs a room temperature of 70 to 75F to cure completely.
+If it’s difficult to heat your whole house or apartment, try heating a smaller space such as a bathroom or closet.
+A space heater generates enough warmth so that the area stays warm during the entire curing time.
 You can also try making a resin ‘hot box’ for your projects.
-This works great for smaller undertakings like casting resin into molds and bezels.
-Here are some ways to make a resin hot box:
+This works great for avoiding bubbles in small projects like a resin jewelry box or dandelion paperweight.

 3. Warm your resin before casting.

 Warm water in your microwave.
 You want it hot but not boiling.
 Then, place your resin kit bottles in a plastic bag.
 Place the bag in the hot water bath for five to ten minutes.